astropy/astropy/docs/io/unified.rst

 sentinel values according to the FITS standard:

 - ``NaN`` for float columns
-- Value of ``TNULLn`` for integer columns
+- Value of ``TNULLn`` for integer columns, as defined by the column ``fill_value`` attribute
 - Null string for string columns (not currently implemented)

-When the file is read back those elements are marked as masked in the returned table.
+When the file is read back those elements are marked as masked in the returned table, but see `issue #4708 <https://github.com/astropy/astropy/issues/4708>`_ for problems in all three cases.

 The FITS standard has a few limitations: